 Orange Beach Corrections provides fingerprinting - by appointment only - for Orange Beach citizens for background checks, city permits, and business licensing.
-For furuther information and to schedule an appointment, email Orange Beach Corrections at email@example.com.
+For further information and to schedule an appointment, email Orange Beach Corrections.
 Please provide your name and contact information in the email.

 In partnering with outside law enforcement agencies and professionals across the nation, it is our goal to make Orange Beach a premier training destination.

-Local ordinances about animals are found here: Orange Beach Code of Ordinances/Chapter 10
+- Local ordinances about animals: Orange Beach Code of Ordinances/Chapter 10

-Alabama state laws regarding dogs are found here: Code of Alabama Consolidated Dog Laws
+- Alabama state laws regarding dogs: Code of Alabama Consolidated Dog Laws

-Alabama animal cruelty laws are here: Code of Alabama Animal Cruelty Laws
+- Alabama animal cruelty laws: Code of Alabama Animal Cruelty Laws

-On September 7, 2017, the Orange Beach City Council fully endorsed Trap, Neuter and Return (TNR) as the method of stabilizing and controlling our stray and feral cat population.
+On September 7, 2017, the Orange Beach City Council fully endorsed Trap, Neuter, and Return (TNR) as the method of stabilizing and controlling our stray and feral cat population.
 ACOs serve in an advisory and coordination capacity for this project.
 The primary operational arm of this project is the Safe Harbor Animal Coalition, which absorbed the former non-profit volunteer organization Orange Beach Animal Care and Control Program.
-For more information, visit Safe Harbor's website at https://safeharboranimalcoalition.org/.
+For more information, visit Safe Harbor's website.

 Orange Beach Coastal Resources is the primary responder for wildlife calls.
 ACOs generally do not respond to complaints about wildlife unless it is an emergency or if Coastal Resources is unavailable to respond.
-For additional information about Coastal Resources wildlife program visit their website at https://orangebeachal.gov/departments/coastal-resources/about.
+Visit the Coastal Resources page for additional information.

 Support Services Technicians (SST) perform public safety tasks in support of daily police department operations as non-sworn employees of the Orange Beach Police Department.
-This includes but is not limited to: taxi inspections, enforcing parking codes, traffic control duties or any other task that does not require a sworn officer to handle.
-The goal for SSTs is to free up police officers from basic, but necessary, tasks so that the police officer can be available for other calls for service.
-The work is generally performed under supervision of the on-duty patrol supervisor.
+This includes but is not limited to taxi inspections, enforcing parking codes, traffic control duties, or any other task that does not require a sworn officer to handle.
+The goal of SSTs is to free up police officers from basic, but necessary, tasks so that police officers can be available for other calls for service.
+The work is generally performed under the supervision of the on-duty patrol supervisor.
 They are required to document, record, and report on activities as required by the department.